-Cold brew lovers, Oriole Coffee is the one for you!
+Cold brew lovers, Oriole Coffee is the one for you.
 The signature in-house cold brew coffees are delicious, and you can have them either in black, with milk or with cold-pressed nut milk made of macadamia, almonds and dates (aptly called M.A.D. milk).
-Do also check out the all-day breakfast dishes and a wide selection of mains including the juicy Oriole truffle burger, St. Louis pork ribs, and sweet treats such as the decadent chocolate fudge cake topped with peanut butter ice cream.
+Do check out the all-day breakfast dishes and a wide selection of mains including the juicy Oriole truffle burger, sweet soy pork ribs, and treats such as the gula melaka lava cake.

 8. The Coffee Academics

-This coffee chain from Hong Kong sure knows its stuff; it’s no wonder we keep going back for more.
+This coffee chain from Hong Kong sure knows its stuff.
+No wonder we keep going back for more!
 Take your pick from classics like latte and cappuccino, and browse through the menu for popular Okinawa and Manuka drinks – it’s coffee with Okinawan brown cane sugar and honey respectively.
-In the mood for a splash of booze?
-Try the coffee-infused cocktails to go with your all-day brekkie plate.
+In the mood for a fizzy one?
+Try the espresso sodas to go with your all-day brekkie plate.

-It’s founded by the folks behind Benjamin Barker, but they certainly know their stuff when it comes to food and drinks.
-Here, you’ll find particularly intriguing brunch items including a fusion rendang mac and cheese, rosti Benedict and a hearty Assembly brunch.
-The pastas are scrumptious too – we suggest you go for the truffle carbonara or hae bee hiam (dried shrimp sambal) aglio olio.
+It’s founded by the folks behind menswear brand Benjamin Barker, but they certainly know their stuff when it comes to food and drinks.
+Here, you’ll find particularly intriguing brunch items including a rosti benedict and a hearty Assembly brunch.
+The pasta dishes are scrumptious too – we suggest you go for the truffle carbonara or crab pomodoro.

 Looking for outstanding mille crepes?
-You can find them all at Lady M. Head to the Scotts Square outlet for delicious (and pretty) rose mille crepes, or get a window seat at the Orchard Central branch for some people-watching as you tuck into one of the seasonal delights.
-If you’re not a fan of these desserts, Lady M also whips up fantastic confections like vegan chocolate tarts and eclairs.
+You can find them all at Lady M. Get a window seat at the Orchard Central branch for some people-watching as you tuck into one of the seasonal delights.
+For something different, Lady M also whips up fantastic confections like vegan chocolate tarts and eclairs.

 Best cafes in Singapore: Siglap & Joo Chiat

-Besides the flavoursome line-up of specialty coffees that will keep you up all day, Baker’s Well is also home to sweet treats like muffins, strawberry yoghurt cakes, chocolate profiteroles and even a party platter of mini sandwiches if you feel like a spot of high tea!
+Besides the flavoursome line-up of coffees that will keep you up all day, Baker’s Well is also home to sweet treats like muffins, buns and even whole cheesecakes if you feel like having a decadent feast!
 Plus, the cosy cafe exudes a relaxing ambience that’s perfect for a long, lazy catch-up.

 Baker’s Well, 35 East Coast Road, Singapore 428754

-This coffee house serves a mean cup of coffee and divine brunch selections.
+This place serves a mean cup of coffee and divine brunch selections.
 Together with chill vibes and its sleek interior design (look, glass ceiling roofs!), this is our go-to spot for a date with our books.